Please, come to Brazil: Origin and spread

-In the media & academy
+Scholarly and media responses

-Some journalists and scientists consider the sentence a possible spin-off of the Mongrel complex, which in this context would make the Brazilian population value more the international artists, however it would be at the same time an antithesis to it, not only reaffirming Brazilian culture and habits but also promoting it to a foreign audience, since Brazil, as part of the Global South, would suffer from invisibility.
+Some journalists and scientists consider the sentence a possible spin-off of the Mongrel complex, in that Brazilians place more value on international artists; however, it would also be an antithesis to it, as the invitation not only reaffirms Brazilian culture and habits but also promotes it to a foreign audience, since Brazil, as part of the Global South, would suffer from invisibility.

-The academy also established connections from the phrase with cultural imperialism, particularly from the United States during the Brazilian military dictatorship, which would have instilled in Brazil the idea of the superiority of the American culture; seeing artists from there coming to Brazil and appreciating their experience there would validate the feelings of fans.
+Academics also established connections from the phrase with cultural imperialism, particularly from the United States during the Brazilian military dictatorship, which would have instilled in Brazil the idea of the superiority of the American culture; seeing artists from there coming to Brazil and appreciating their experience there would validate the feelings of fans.

 The sentence is also demonstrative of the force of the Brazilian fandoms, who make sacrifices to follow the rare and expensive international shows in Brazil.
 It has also been noted in the press that the phrase carries a literal meaning, without codes or ambiguities: it is, indeed, an invitation to come to Brazil.

 Reactions from artists

 Some artists explore the meme and the Brazilian fan passion as a whole by creating communications and interactions specifically tailored at the Brazilian audience, such as Bruno Mars and Vincent Martella.

-Bands and singers, particularly from the United States, have released songs titled "Come to Brazil", such as pop singer Alaska Thunderfuck, pop group Why Don't We, punk band The Offspring and Scottish heavy metal band Alestorm.
+Bands and singers, particularly from the United States, have released songs titled "Come to Brazil", such as drag queen Alaska Thunderfuck, rapper bbno$, and bands Why Don't We, The Offspring, and Alestorm.